drufball/yosai/_drafts/complications.md

 The girl sniffed and wiped a trail of snot from her nose.
 "My name's Aki."
 She patted the man's arms encircling her.
 "This is Eizo."

 There was a loud crash behind Denri, muffled by distance and walls.
-The guards must have decided to break through the locked door.
+The guards must have broken through the locked door.
 Aki immediately started crying again.
 Eizo gave Denri a stern look.

 "I thought you took care of the guards."

 "I did!
 Sort of.
 Look, I'm just kind of winging it right now, OK?
 And doing a pretty good job considering I was asleep five minutes ago."
 Denri ignored Eizo's confused look and pulled out the ring of keys.
 She flipped through them, trying each on the locks.

 There were shouts and footsteps down the hallway.
-It sounded like the guards were checking with the sentries at the front.
+The guards were checking with the sentries at the front.
 Not much time till they came this way.

-"Did they bring you all in a back door or something?
-I don't think the front is a viable option anymore."
+"Did they bring you all in back or something?
+I don't think the front door is a viable option."

 Eizo nodded and pointed towards the hallway opposite the one Denri entered through.
 "They brought us in through there."